 Natural Cholesterol is NOT Bad for You!

 The comment regarding cod liver oil raising cholesterol levels is particularly concerning to me.

 The natural cholesterol in animal fats like cod liver oil is very important for tissue repair and brain function which explains why cholesterol levels rise slowly as we age.
 It is important to note that women with the highest cholesterol live the longest!
-This is probably because natural cholesterol provides the precursors necessary for the production of natural steroids in the body that protect against heart disease and cancer.
+This is probably because natural cholesterol provides the precursors necessary for the production of natural steroids in the body that protects against heart disease and cancer.

 So, what cholesterol is bad for us?